Robert de La Rochefoucauld: Work after the war

 The SOE was disbanded in 1946.
 As an officer in the postwar French military, La Rochefoucauld trained French troops and conducted raids on the Việt Minh during the First Indochina War, as well as participating in the Suez Crisis, in which the French joined Britain and Israel against Egypt over control of the Suez Canal.

 Mayor of Ouzouer-sur-Trézée

 La Rochefoucauld was the mayor of Ouzouer-sur-Trézée for 30 years, from 1966 to 1996.
 His memoir, La Liberté, C'est Mon Plaisir, 1940-1946, was published in 2002.

 Maurice Papon trial

-In 1997, La Rochefoucauld testified on behalf of Maurice Papon, who was being tried on charges of deporting 1600 French Jews to their deaths in Nazi concentration camps while an official with Franch's wartime collaborationist Vichy government.
+In 1997, La Rochefoucauld testified on behalf of Maurice Papon, who was being tried on charges of deporting 1600 French Jews to their deaths in Nazi concentration camps while an official with France's wartime collaborationist Vichy government.
 La Rochefoucald told the court that Papon had risked his life to help the Resistance and the Allies.
 Papon was convicted of complicity in Nazi crimes against humanity but fled to Switzerland while appealing.
 He was arrested at a Gstaad hotel, where he had registered as Robert Rochefoucauld.
 One of Papon's lawyers said La Rochefoucauld had given his passport to Papon to help him escape.
 Papon died in 2007.